PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 ![Cuneiform for Salesforce: Measure the Reliability of Your Salesforce Org's Data](img/kpis-trend.gif)

-> This display shows a Lead Completeness % Data Quality KPI in Cuneiform for CRM.
+This display shows a Lead Completeness % [Data Quality KPI](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2731769918) in Cuneiform for CRM.
 It tracks the percentage of completeness of lead records over time -- with the graph showing variations in lead completeness against record volume profiled.

-Use this chart to monitor trends and assess whether KPI averages are increasing or decreasing, allowing for quick evaluation of data quality changes based on how records are added or removed from the Lead Object in your Salesforce org.
+> Use this chart to monitor trends and assess whether [data quality KPI averages are increasing or decreasing](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2746220545/Introducing+Data+Reliability+KPIs), allowing for quick evaluation of data quality changes based on how records are added or removed from the Lead Object in your Salesforce org.

 ## How to Use These Reports